dcousin3/superb/README.md

 Status](https://www.r-pkg.org/badges/version/superb)](https://cran.r-project.org/package=superb)
 <!-- badges: end -->

-The library `superb` offers three main functions, `superbPlot()`, `superbData()` and `GRD()`.
+The library `superb` offers two main functionalities.
+First, it can be used to obtain plots with adjusted error bars.
+The main function is `superbPlot()` but you can also use `superbShiny()` for a graphical user interface requiring no programming nor scripting.

 The purpose of `superbPlot()` is to provide a plot with summary statistics and correct error bars.
 With simple adjustments, the error bar are adjusted to the design (within or between), to the purpose (single or pair-wise differences), to the sampling method (simple randomized samples or cluster randomized samples) and to the population size (infinite or of a specific size).
 The `superbData()` function does not generate the plot but returns the summary statistics and the interval boundaries.
-These can afterwards be output to other plotting environment.
+These can afterwards be sent to other plotting environment.

-`GRD()` is used to easily generate random data from any design (within or between) using any population distribution with any parameters, and with various effect sizes. `GRD()` is useful to test statistical
+The second functionality is to generate random datasets.
+The function `GRD()` is used to easily generate random data from any design (within or between) using any population distribution with any parameters, and with various effect sizes. `GRD()` is useful to test statistical